Can LLMs Grasp Implicit Cultural Values? Benchmarking LLMs' Cultural Intelligence with CQ-Bench: Results

 \section{Results}

-\subsection{Category-specific results}
+\subsection{Category-Specific Results}

-The no reasoning results are shown in Table \ref{fig:category_no_reason}.
-The zero-shot and one-shot reasoning of smaller models are shown in \ref{fig:sft}.
+The no reasoning results are shown in Figure \ref{fig:category_no_reason}.
+The zero-shot and one-shot reasoning of smaller models are shown in Figure \ref{fig:sft}.
 We show the rest of the results in Table \ref{tab:category_result}.
 The social category dataset includes a single set of options: agree, disagree, and neither agree nor disagree.
 To study how well models understand the middle stance, we first remove questions where the ground truth is neither agree nor disagree, which eliminates about one-third of the data.
 We also remove the neither agree nor disagree option from the remaining examples, resulting in a fully binary dataset.
 On this binary version, o3-mini achieves an accuracy of 0.911.
 When we reintroduce the neither agree nor disagree option, performance drops to 0.811.
 However, when evaluated on the full dataset—including questions with neither as the correct answer—o3-mini only achieves 0.700 accuracy.
 This suggests that the inclusion of a middle stance can significantly challenge the model's judgment.

-\subsection{Distillation on smaller models}
+\subsection{Distillation on Smaller Models}

 We use reasoning results generated by o3-mini to fine-tune smaller models.
 We use the LLamafactory framework \cite{zheng2024llamafactory} and LoRA to accelerate the fine-tuning \cite{hu2021loralowrankadaptationlarge}.
 We train 5 epochs with a GPU of A6000 for 2-3 hours.
+The rank of LoRA is 8, and the learning rate is 0.0001.
+We try multiple combinations of hyperparameters before we choose the final hyperparameter set.
+All the experiments are single runs.